maxivak/backup-remote/README.md

 This gem adds support for models to perform backups on a remote server.

+This gem realizes pull strategy when the backup files are pulled from the remote server to the backup server and then backup files are distributed to backup storages.
+Backup gem realizes as push strategy when the backup files are created and pushed from remote server to backup storages from the server itself.

+It means that for using backup-remote gem you don't need to setup additional software on the remote server (like ruby, gems, etc) to perform backups.
+Only ssh access is needed for the remote server.

 Backup is a system utility for Linux and Mac OS X, distributed as a RubyGem, that allows you to easily perform backup